ibm-ecosystem-engineering/Watson-NLP/readme.md

 🔴 IMPORTANT: At this point this functionality is experimental only and subject to change.

 Key Technologies:
 * [IBM Watson NLP](https://ibmdocs-test.mybluemix.net/docs/en/watson-libraries?topic=watson-natural-language-processing-home) (Natural Language Processing) comes with a wide variety of text processing capabilities, such as emotion analysis and topic modeling.
 Watson NLP is built on top of the best AI open source software.
 It provides stable and supported interfaces, it handles a wide range of languages and its quality is enterprise proven.
-The cloud-native Watson NLP containers can be deployed on various Kubernetes-based platforms.
+The cloud-native Watson NLP containers can be deployed with Docker, on various Kubernetes-based platforms, or using cloud-based container services.

 ## Outline